-Each year we change the time with 1 hour: once in March and once in October.
+Each year we change the time by 1 hour: once in March and once in October.
 This is called DST (Daylight Saving Time).

 Daylight Saving Time (or “Summer Time,” as it’s known in many parts of the world) was created to make better use of the long sunlight hours of the summer.
 By “springing” clocks forward an hour in March, we move an hour of daylight from the morning to the evening.
 On the last Sunday in October, we rewind our clocks to return to Standard Time.